dcefram/blog/content/posts/on-to-a-new-challenge.md

 This project also gave me the opportunity to experience San Fransisco for the first time ever.
 It was a surreal experience, and my memories just feel like it was just a dream.

-{{< img-post "date" "TwitchCon2015-219-1.jpg" "twitchcon" >}}
-Me and our CEO, Henrik, giving a presentation about XJS Framework at TwitchCon
+{{< img-post "date" "TwitchCon2015-219-1.jpg" "twitchcon" "center" "Me and our CEO, Henrik, giving a presentation about XJS Framework at TwitchCon" >}}

 {{< img-post "date" "TwitchCon2015-353.jpg" "twitchcon" >}}

-{{< img-post "date" "gatebridge.jpg" "twitchcon" >}}
-I even took a long walk just to get to see this in person
+{{< img-post "date" "gatebridge.jpg" "twitchcon" "center" "I even took a long walk just to get to see this in person" >}}

 ### XSplit Gamecaster